da4all/da4all.github.io/_pages/literacy-domains.md

     <a href="{{ site.baseurl }}/persuading-with-data/">
     <div class="card-body">
       <h4 class="card-title">Persuading with Data</h4>
       <p class="card-text">“Persuading with Data” is a crucial literacy domain for helping students learn how to generate persuasive data-driven content to assist advocacy aims for diverse contexts, purposes, and audiences.
 Persuading with Data is a multi-modal affair, meaning that when it comes to data advocacy, not only does data often come in various forms (numerical, imagistic, geolocational) but data is also commonly woven together with various resources for communication (words, sounds, images, etc.) to achieve various aims.
-To help students learn the various multi-modal ways one can persuade with data for advocacy purposes, we offer resources that specifically focus on: appealing with data; visualizing data; mapping data; and telling multi-modal stories with data.</p>
+To help students learn the various multi-modal ways one can persuade with data for advocacy purposes, we offer resources that specifically focus on: appealing with data; visualizing data; mapping data; and telling stories with data.</p>
     </div>
       </a>
   </div>